| | |

 information not afforded by currently available conventional imagine

-techniques. | |
+techniques. | | | | In vivo

 molecular imaging is considered as the next frontier in medical diagnostics,